echatzidaki/People_Counter_App/WRITEUP.md

 deployed edge model.
 The potential effects of each of these are as follows:

 The lightning, the angle of the object/person, or even the camera focal length/image size (especially with very bad resolution) can change the shape and the features of it and the system could potentially ignore it.
 For example a faded figure from the sunlight, or a person too far away or a human in a strange position, it is hard to get the proper attention and the system detects it.
-The model accuracy is very important as the model should not miss, in our scenario people, or detects other objects as people.
-The model should be also trained to find people in many positions.
-A trained model of 2 pictures can not be a good example, as well as an overtrained.
+The model accuracy is very important, because the model should not miss, in our scenario people, or detects other objects as people.
+The model should also be trained to find people in many positions.
+A trained model of 2 pictures can not be a good example, as well as an overfitted model.
 We also should be aware of the resources(ie. memory) and the system that we use.